-Stigma as well as affordability are key challenges for women and girls in the UK, significantly affecting their hygiene, health and wellbeing.
-Period poverty is a term used to refer to a lack of access to sanitary products due to financial constraints, which can be caused by any form of poverty, anything that makes girls and women vulnerable including homelessness, embarrassment and the stigma attached to menstruation in some communities.
+Stigma, as well as affordability, are key challenges for women and girls in the UK, significantly affecting their hygiene, health and wellbeing.
+Period poverty is a term used to refer to a lack of access to sanitary products due to financial constraints.